Affiliate links on Android Authority may earn us a commission. Learn more.

 Gboard or SwiftKey

 Gboard and SwiftKey are arguably the two best keyboard apps on Android.
 They both feature extensive theming, decent features, gesture typing, and a variety of other features.
 The experience is a little different between the two.
-Gboard is a little simpler with more mainstream features while SwiftKey is a little more power user friendly.
+Gboard is a little simpler with more mainstream features while SwiftKey is a little more old-school.
 In any case, you use your keyboard a ton and you can make both of these look basically however you want to.
 This is a good place to start if customization is your goal.
 Both apps are entirely free with no advertising.
 SwiftKey used to charge for themes, but not anymore.

 IFTTT is an exceptionally powerful app.
 You use it to automate a variety of tasks.
 It works almost seamlessly between 600 different apps, including Google Assistant and Amazon Alexa.
 You can have it do a variety of things and there are a ton of IFTTT recipes on the web.
 This app customizes the stuff that your phone does rather than how it looks.
 With all of the compatible apps and the thousands of recipes, IFTTT does so probably better than any other app aside from maybe Tasker.
 It’s also entirely free with no in-app purchases or ads.

-Price: Free / $1.49
+Price: Free / $5.99 (each)

 Price: Free / Varies

 Android launchers are where your home screens come from.
 You can switch them out with other launchers and each launcher brings its own set of customizations to the table.
 Additionally, most of them support universal customizations like icon packs.
 You can get a very specific look and feel depending on your launcher choice and some of them go off the rails entirely.
 We have Nova Launcher linked at the button because it’s as good a place to start as any.